hikatebaker/hikatebaker.github.io/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/hikatebaker/hikatebaker.github.io/settings).
+My Pages site will use the layout and styles from the Jekyll theme I have selected in my [repository settings](https://github.com/hikatebaker/hikatebaker.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### So, What do you think, Shad?

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+It's a good starting point for learning I think!